Ngaio, New Zealand: Town hall

 The Ngaio town hall offers a venue for community services, sports, performances, cultural and private events.
-The hall contains a stage, kitchen, drop in center and the Ngaio toy library.
+The hall contains a stage, kitchen, drop in centre and the Ngaio toy library.
 The hall has a capacity of 300 people and has an accessible entry ramp at the front.
 The hall was opened in 1924 and was renovated in 1989.

 Groups that regularly use the hall include: